Empiree/DeftSharp.Windows.Input/README.md

 Version [0.6](https://github.com/Empiree/DeftSharp.Windows.Input/releases/edit/v0.6) introduced the ability to create your own interceptors.
 This means that if your use case is unique and requires its own implementation, you can create a new interceptor, similar to KeyboardListener or KeyboardManipulator!

 To create an interceptor you need to inherit from `MouseInterceptor` or `KeyboardInterceptor` and implement `IsInputAllowed` method.
+To activate/deactivate it you need to call the `Hook` or `Unhook` method.

 Available methods: